lammps/lammps/doc/src/Howto_output.rst

 context is that the former uses a distributed grid, while the latter uses a global grid.
 Distributed means that each processor owns the subset of grid points within its subdomain.
 Global means that each processor owns a copy of the entire grid.
+The :doc:`fix ave/grid
-Distributed is thus more efficient for large grids.
+<fix_ave_grid>` command is thus more efficient for large grids.

 For per-grid data, the :doc:`fix ave/grid <fix_ave_grid>` command
 takes inputs for grid data produced by other computes or fixes and